kionsoftware/terraform-provider-kion/docs/resources/gcp_account.md

 ### Required

-- `create_mode` (String) One of "create" or "import".
-If "create", Kion will attempt to create a new Google Cloud Project.
-If "import", Kion will import the existing Google Cloud Project as specified by google_cloud_project_id.
 - `name` (String) The name of the Google Cloud account within Kion.
 - `payer_id` (Number) The ID of the billing source containing billing data for this account.